 The minor issue is, that when the display turns off (sleep or just power saving), sometimes when coming back online the external displays start to flash.
 I need to reconnect the dock to make it stop.
 Installing the latest dock drivers and dock firmware does not help.
-But I can live with this until the real dock arrives 🙂

 The ThinkPad P52 is a powerhouse, full of performance.
 No wonder UserBenchmark calls it a Nuclear submarine and a UFO.
 Even the gaming performance is described as a Battleship.